-To review, we need to get rid of this view, reject this view, that what we are experiencing is happiness.
-In other words, we need to recognize – to go back to our discussion yesterday – what it means that each moment of our experience has suffering.
-That means that either we are experiencing something that we don’t like, we want to be rid of; or we are experiencing something that we like and we want it to continue, but it won’t and it doesn’t.
-And also this goes up and down.
-So sometimes we feel happy, sometimes we feel unhappy.
-It’s constantly going up and down.
-And in each moment of our experience we’re perpetuating this.
-This is the suffering state.
-And it’s not happiness because if it were happiness it would be wonderful all the time, and it’s not wonderful all the time.
+To review, we need to reject the first incorrect consideration, that what we are experiencing is happiness.
+In other words, we need to recognize what it means that each moment of our experience has suffering.
+Either we are experiencing something that we don’t like and want to be rid of, or we are experiencing something that we like and want it to continue, but it won’t last, and it doesn’t last.
+It’s not happiness because if it were really happiness it would be wonderful all the time, and it’s not wonderful all the time.
+What we feel is always going up and down; sometimes we feel happy, sometimes unhappy.
+Our feelings are constantly fluctuating and in each moment of our experience we’re perpetuating this rollercoaster.
+This is what is known as the all-pervasive suffering

-Let me just add one thing to the previous question.
-What we are refuting here, what we are negating in terms of the “me” and the “you” is that there is such an entity (what’s called an impossible “soul”) that exists that’s “me” or “you,” as if it were encapsulated in plastic, existing all by itself.
-And what Buddhism says is that there is no such thing.
-It’s not that we are encapsulated in plastic and that’s the “me,” and I have to keep my integrity and be true to myself, and all of that – like a ping-pong ball, or something like that – but rather, without that, it allows for relations back and forth with others.
-If the “me” were encapsulated in plastic, we could never relate to anybody else.
-So the “me” is defined in terms of relationship; this is what we mean by that.
+What we are refuting when we negate a solid “me” and a solid “you” is that there is such an entity, an impossible “soul” that exists as “me” or “you,” as if it were encapsulated in plastic, existing all by itself.
+Buddhism says that there is no such thing.
+It’s not that we are encapsulated in plastic like some ping-pong ball, and that’s the “me.”
+It’s not that we are so statically permanent, as if “I have to keep my integrity and be true to myself,” or something like that.
+Rather, being without that solidity allows for relations with others.
+If the “me” were encapsulated in plastic, we would truly be isolated and could never relate to anybody else.
+The “me” is defined in terms of relationships.